An experimental evaluation of Deep Reinforcement Learning algorithms for HVAC control: Theoretical background

-However, these methods become infeasible as the complexity of the environment increases.
-This increase in complexity may be due to considerable growth in the number of actions or states that compose the environment, which may be mitigated by ad hoc methods that are difficult to generalize.
-Here is where deep learning comes into play: neural networks can be applied to learn abstract representations of the states and the actions, as well as to approximate the expected rewards based on past data.
-In recent years, the combination of RL with deep neural networks has given rise to what is known as Deep Reinforcement Learning (DRL), which has opened the door to numerous applications of reinforcement learning in real environments.
+However, these methods generally become infeasible as the complexity of the environment increases.
+This may be due to considerable growth in the number of actions or states that compose the environment, which can be mitigated by ad hoc methods that are difficult to generalize.
+Here is where deep learning comes into play, as neural networks can be applied to learn abstract representations of states and actions, as well as to approximate the expected rewards based on historical data.
+The combination of RL with deep neural networks has given rise to Deep Reinforcement Learning (DRL), which has lead to numerous applications of reinforcement learning in real environments.
 Thus, DRL algorithms combine the best of both worlds, endowing reinforcement learning with the representational power, efficiency, and flexibility of deep learning \cite{zai2020}.

-In recent years we have seen important advances in the development of DRL algorithms that comprise the state of the art, such as Deep Q-Networks (DQN) \cite{mnih2013}, Deep Deterministic Policy Gradient (DDPG) \cite{lillicrap2015}, Advantage Actor-Critic (A2C) and Asynchronous Advantage Actor-Critic (A3C) \cite{mnih2016}, Proximal Policy Optimization (PPO) \cite{schulman2017a}, Trust Region Policy Optimization (TRPO) \cite{schulman2017b}, Twin Delayed DDPG (TD3) \cite{fujimoto2018} and Soft Actor-Critic (SAC) \cite{haarnoja2018}.
+In recent years, we have observed several advances in the development of DRL algorithms that represent the state of the art, such as Deep Q-Networks (DQN) \cite{mnih2013}, Deep Deterministic Policy Gradient (DDPG) \cite{lillicrap2015}, Asynchronous Advantage Actor-Critic (A3C) and Advantage Actor-Critic (A2C) \cite{mnih2016}, Trust Region Policy Optimization (TRPO) \cite{schulman2017b}, Proximal Policy Optimization (PPO) \cite{schulman2017a}, Twin Delayed DDPG (TD3) \cite{fujimoto2018}, and Soft Actor-Critic (SAC) \cite{haarnoja2018}. \edited{Table \ref{tab:drl-algorithms} summarises the main features and limitations of these algorithms.}

 As we will see in the following subsection, some of these algorithms are powerful tools for solving continuous control problems with an indefinite number of states and actions \cite{duan2016}, as is the case of HVAC control.